vkbo/novelWriter/docs/source/usage_format.rst

 ``~~text~~``
    Strikethrough text.

-In markdown guides it is often recommended to differentiate between strong importance and emphasis by using ``**`` for strong and ``_`` for emphasis, although Markdown generally also supports ``__`` for strong and ``*`` for emphasis.
+In Markdown guides it is often recommended to differentiate between strong importance and emphasis by using ``**`` for strong and ``_`` for emphasis, although Markdown generally also supports ``__`` for strong and ``*`` for emphasis.
 However, since the differentiation makes the highlighting and conversion significantly simpler and faster, in novelWriter this is a rule, not just a